undergrad-partner-school

 If you need help with paying for your studies and you meet some eligibility requirements, you may be eligible for need-based aid.

-973 students gained some form of need-based financial aid.
+973 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Wagner College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 980.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $2,438,632, and state $940,817.
+The overall number of students (including freshmen) who were determined to have financial need came to be 980.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $2,438,632, and state $940,817.
 The students of Wagner College received the -institutional need-based aid in the amount of $20,408,779, and external in the amount of $239,879.

 $16,148